timdvd/js_advanced_lectures_and_practise/3_1.Webpack/README.md

 ### - Image loaders → optimize images

-✅ In short:
+## ✅ In short:
-Webpack bundles your app’s files (JS, CSS, assets) into efficient code for development and production.
+### Webpack bundles your app’s files (JS, CSS, assets) into efficient code for development and production.
 It’s like a “build tool” that makes your code ready for the browser.

+##  Don't forget to type in cmd " npm i " in order to get all packages)